damianhakert/damianhakert.github.io/source/posts/2017-02-06-gitlab-mexico-summit-2017.html.md

 author_gitlab: kirstenabma
 categories: inside GitLab
 image_title: '/images/blogimages/gitlab-mexico-summit-2017/akumal.jpg'
-description: 'The largest remote-only organization in the world takes over Cancun for a week full of joy!'
+description: 'The largest remote-only organization in the world takes over Cancún for a week full of joy!'
 ---

+Six months of planning culminated in 201 GitLabbers taking over one Cancún resort for a long week of meetings, activities, hard work, and fun.

+<!-- more -->

-If it were appropriate to start a blog post with with every emoji that expresses extreme delight we would.
+If it were appropriate to start a blog post with every emoji that expresses extreme delight, we would.
 In lieu of that we will just say the GitLab Summit in Mexico was beyond excellent. 🎉

-Six months of planning culminated in 201 GitLabbers taking over one Cancun resort for a long week of meetings, activities, hard work, and fun.

-<!-- more -->

 ## A Little Background for the Folks at Home

-As a fully remote company, with people in 35 different countries, most of the team never gets to meet each other in person.
+As a fully remote company with people in 35 different countries, most of the team never gets to meet each other in person.
-To remedy that and so that everyone gets a chance for some face-to-face time and to meet his/her team, we do a [team summit] every 9 months.
-This allows us to get to know the group better and have a unique opportunity to collaborate with our own teams and others we may never work with normally.
-By the end of the week we all have a better understanding of what everyone does, who we can go to with questions on specific topics and how we all can work together as a team.
+To remedy that, and so that everyone gets a chance for some face-to-face time and to meet their teams, we do a [team summit] every nine months.
+This allows us to get to know the group better and have a unique opportunity to collaborate with our own teams and others we may not work with normally.
+By the end of the week we all have a better understanding of what everyone does, who we can go to with questions on specific topics, and how we all can work together as a team.

-## We Took Cancun by Storm
+## We Took Cancún by Storm

-Our entire team was welcomed by the people behind the screens on Tuesday with amazing swag, specially made for this trip, including a T-shirt, name badge, stickers, bag patches, and a drawstring bag; all Mexican themed.
+On Tuesday, January 10th, our entire team was welcomed by the people behind the screens with amazing swag, made specially for this trip, including a T-shirt, name badge, stickers, bag patches, and a drawstring bag; all Mexican themed.

 ![GitLab Team - January 2017](/images/8_16/pic.jpg)